vaanavi/advanced-java/README.md

 # advanced-java
-This is for Adance  Java programming course
+This is for Advance  Java programming course

+this is an arbitrary pointless change